grimbough/bioc-actions/setup-bioc/README.md

 GitHub Action to install the appropriate version of R for a given version of Bioconductor.

+## Motivation

+Releases of Bioconductor are tied to specific versions of R.  However, because Bioconductors' release cycle is 6 monthly and R's is annual, it can be tricky to keep GitHub Actions Workflows using the appropriate versions.
+This action tries to simplify this by automatically installing the correct version of R (and Rtools) for a given Bioconductor version.

-The action will also install the `Renviron.bioc` file used by the Bioconductor Build System to enable settings that will cause `R CMD check` to throw an error that are not activated by default.
+The action will also install the `Renviron.bioc` file used by the Bioconductor Build System to enable settings that will cause `R CMD check` to throw an error, but which are not activated by default.
 The current version of this file for the devel branch can be found at https://bioconductor.org/checkResults/devel/bioc-LATEST/Renviron.bioc

 ## Inputs